ncmbadmin/monaca_data_registration/README_en.md

 * The operation result is displayed on the screen
 * If saving was successful: ""`New object created with objectId: ******`"
 * If saving was failed: "`Failed to create new object, with error code: ******`"
-* ObjectId is the ID automatically allocated when saving data
+* objectId is the ID automatically allocated when saving data
 * If an error occurs, you can confirm the error content from [here](http://mb.cloud.nifty.com/doc/current/rest/common/error.html)
 ![Image1](/readme-img/001_en.png)